dell/ansible-powerflex/README.md

 ## License
 The Ansible collection for PowerFlex is released and licensed under the GPL-3.0 license.
 See [LICENSE](https://github.com/dell/ansible-powerflex/blob/main/LICENSE) for the full terms.
-Ansible modules and modules utilities that are part of the Ansible collection for PowerFlex are released and licensed under the Apache 2.0 license.
-See [MODULE-LICENSE](https://github.com/dell/ansible-powerflex/blob/main/MODULE-LICENSE) for the full terms.